-So you’ll want to mix up these ingredients in a bowl and move on to the next step.
+You’ll mix up these ingredients in a bowl and move on to the next step.

 3. Let the Fridge do the Work

-However, one time per day for the next seven days, you’ll need to turn the bag over, so the mixture has the opportunity to drip through every inch of the meat for optimal flavor.
+However, one time per day for the next 7 days, you’ll need to turn the bag over, so the mixture has the opportunity to drip through every inch of the meat for optimal flavor.